 In a small bowl, mix together salt, marjoram, pepper, paprika & red pepper or cayenne.
 Set aside and reserve.

-Select Saute and add oil to the inner liner.
+Select Saute, hot setting and add oil to the inner liner.
 When butter is melted, add sausage slices and cook until lightly browned, two or three minutes.
 Remove from pan and set aside.
 Add onion and cook, stirring occasionally until the onion is tender, about 5 minutes.
 Add carrots and celery and chicken broth, scraping up any browned bits with plastic spatula.
 Return sausage to pan.

 Add steamer basket to the pot, right on top of the sausage and vegetables.
 Add the diced potatoes in several layers, sprinkling with the spice mix over each layer, using all the mixture.
 Lock lid in place, select High Pressure and 4 minutes cook time.
 (Mine took about 6 minutes to come up to pressure.)
 When timer beeps, turn off pressure cooker, wait 5 minutes, then do a quick pressure release.